Usha Varanasi

-Usha Varanasi is an Indian-American marine scientist who in 1994 became the first woman to lead one of the National Oceanic and Atmospheric Administration's major field laboratories for fisheries, until her retirement in 2010. she focuses on questions about how exposure to nature can improve people's health.
+Usha Varanasi is an Indian-American marine scientist who in 1994 became the first woman to lead one of the National Oceanic and Atmospheric Administration's major field laboratories for fisheries, until her retirement in 2010.
+Currently, she focuses on questions about how exposure to nature can improve people's health.
 She is an Elected Fellow of the American Association for the Advancement of Science and the Washington State Academy of Sciences.

-As an affiliate professor at University of Washington's College of the Environment, Dr. Varanasi serves on the steering committee for its Nature and Health Program, a multidisciplinary undertaking that aims to better understand how experiences in nature impact human health and well-being, and benefit both people and the environment.
+As an affiliate professor at University of Washington's College of the Environment, Dr. Varanasi serves on the steering committee for its Nature and Health Center, a multidisciplinary undertaking that aims to better understand how experiences in nature impact human health and well-being, and benefit both people and the environment.

 Background and education

 Born in Burma (now called Myanmar) and educated in India, Varanasi received a Bachelor of Science degree from Bombay University in 1961.
 She traveled to the United States after earning a scholarship to the California Institute of Technology.
 Varanasi graduated from Caltech with a Master of Science degree in chemistry in 1963.
 She then completed her doctoral program at the University of Washington (UW) in 1968, specializing in organic chemistry.